 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: This study evaluates diabetic patients’ compliance to hypoglycemic medications, dietary control and their impact on cost effectiveness.
-It shows that lack of compliance has negative impact on patients’ therapeutic outcomes which in turn affects cost of medications and management of diabetic complications.
+Core tip: This study evaluated diabetic patients’ compliance to hypoglycemic medications, dietary control, and their impact on cost effectiveness.
+It shows that lack of compliance has negative impact on patients’ therapeutic outcomes, which in turn affects cost of medications and management of diabetic complications.
 Further educational campaigns are important among diabetic patients in order to reduce negative health consequences and economic outcomes.

 Alomar MJ, Al-Ansari KR, Hassan NA.
 Comparison of awareness of diabetes mellitus type II with treatment’s outcome in term of direct cost in a hospital in Saudi Arabia.
 World J Diabetes 2019; In press